This post may contain affiliate links. Read my disclosure policy here.

 Cut a 4-6 inch piece of garland and thread through the top of the hat.
 Twist around the top to create a ball.

-Starting at the back of your hat, hot glue garland around the rim of your hat.
+Starting at the back of the party hat, hot glue garland around the rim of your hat.

 Tip 8 – Finishing Touches